 So what's the special poultry meat that can fool us into thinking that it looks like lamb yet tastes slightly lighter?
 We find it at many local boucheries or at the local market: known as Sot l'y laisse or huîtres de poulet.

 They are Oyster Fowl - two oyster-sized rounds of darker poultry meat, found near the thighs.
 This kind of meat is perfect for making a chicken tagine.
 It's thanks to our local market that when I asked what to do with it, the 'poultry lady' suggested I made tagine with it.
 Brilliant!
 It's the best idea indeed.
+Perhaps she got the tip from Alexandre Dumas' Love for Cuisine, from his Dictionnaire de Cuisine.

+Chicken or turkey oyster fowl are best for this dish.
 They're rather large - so large that, by rule of thumb, we usually have 3 per person and they can be each cut into 3.
 They resemble pig's cheeks (joues de porc), another interesting ingredient for spicy dishes.

-What do they have in common?
 They're so much cheaper and just as tender as lamb in a slow-cooked casserole.

-What do you Eat With Chicken Tagine?
+What do you Serve With Chicken Tagine?

 For the semolina: